 Performance Measures Service targets Achievements 2021-22 (Year 1) 2022-23 (Year 2) 2023-24 (Year 3) 2024-25 (Year 4) Oversee and manage the successful development of the village complex.
 Progress construction towards completion as per tender documents and contractual arrangements.
-Achieved Achieved Achieved (10 villas built, three under construction; new apartment block consented; Community Lodge under construction) Not achieved (Target of 10 villas completed was not met due to slowing in demand, 10 apartments being built) Ensure the retirement village operates on budget.
+Achieved Achieved Achieved (10 villas completed, three are WIP; new apartment block consented; Community Lodge under construction) Not achieved (Target of 10 villas completed was not met due to slowing in demand, 10 apartments under construction; community lodge completed) Ensure the retirement village operates on budget.
 The retirement village meets operating budgets.
 Achieved Achieved Not achieved (Revenue and operating costs both over budget, surplus under budget) Achieved (Operating surplus generated over budget) Adequate and appropriate funding is available to complete the project within agreed timeframes and budgets.
 Cashflow and projections are continually monitored.
-Achieved Achieved Achieved (Short-term facility arranged with Council to cover issues with funding) Achieved (Council loans repaid and new funding facilities with ANZ Bank) Report regularly to the Trust in terms of annual plan, performance targets, and insurances.
+Achieved Achieved Achieved (Short-term facility arranged with Council to cover issues with funding) Achieved (Council loans repaid and new funding facilities established with ANZ Bank) Report regularly to the Trust in terms of annual plan, performance targets, and insurances.
 Arrange four meetings annually to obtain sign-off from Trustees.
 Achieved Achieved Achieved Achieved Support initiatives for housing and the care of the elderly.
 Consider design options, meet regularly with residents.
-Achieved Achieved Achieved (Windsor villa & Kakanui duplex designed.
+Achieved Achieved Achieved (The Windsor villa and Kakanui duplex are proving popular.
 Formed a residents' working group.)
 Not achieved (Target of 10 villas completed was not met due to slowing in demand) Promote and market the retirement village to secure high occupancy levels.
 Maintain the village interest list.
-Achieved Achieved Achieved (Occupancy 98.4%, exceeds budget 97.5%) Achieved (Occupancy 96.3%, under budget but better than the industry average)
+Achieved Achieved Achieved (Occupancy 98.4%, exceeds budget 97.5%) Achieved (Occupancy 96.3%, under budget 97.75% but better than the industry average)

-Waitaki District Health Services Ltd Group have not had their audit completed for the year ended 30 June 2025.
-The company's Annual Report will be made publicly available once completed.
+Waitaki District Health Services Ltd Group received an unqualified audit report for the year ended 30 June 2025 on xx October 2025.
+A full copy of the Company's Annual Report is available at the Company's offices.